noumane06/MembersApp/Readme.md

 # Fitness app
 ## Technologies
-this was developped using React native and expo .
+This app was developped using React Native and Expo .
 ## Project hierarchy
 The whole project is developped with typescript .
 ### Assets
-thats where all the icons , images and the svgs go
+that's where all the icons , images and the svgs go

 ### Hooks